 This is the goal of a new reuse room at the Lisbjerg recycling station, located on the outskirts of Aarhus.
 The area is part of one of the city’s largest urban development plans, according to the municipality, and it’s expected to grow to a population of 25,000 residents over, approximately, the next 65 years — almost 20 times the current population.
 That’s why it was the first recycling station to receive a reuse room.
 “It’s part of being prepared for the city that is being developed,” explains Laursen, adding that the recycling station itself is made with around 70 percent of recycled material.

-Sign up for the Reasons to be Cheerful newsletter.The area is fairly quiet these days, but there are residents who come to drop off and take things.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.The area is fairly quiet these days, but there are residents who come to drop off and take things.
 Among those residents are Tamer and Ulla, a couple in their 50s who go every week to look for things to reuse instead of buying them.
 “We don’t have a lot of money and it’s for free here. … So it’s perfect, instead of throwing it out, [there] are a lot of things that can be used again,” says Tamer.

 Ionel-Laurentiu Mavrodin, who visits the Lisbjerg recycling station about once a month, agrees.
 One day in early February 2024, he arrived with a friend, bringing a computer monitor and speakers.
 “I believe it’s good for the environment,” he says.
 “There’s no need to buy new stuff.”